brataccas99/acquar.iot-es/README.md

 # Future work

 - adapt this project to work into a real world acquarium (as it's standard version)
+- more unit tests (and complete what's not)
 - more features for fishes games
 - migration from localstack to aws services
 - dedicated mobile app with chatbot (replacing the telegram bot)